Data Protection – Patient Sharing Data Agreement

 DeepMind, the Royal Free and the ruling

-One month ago, the UK Information Commissioner’s Office ruled that the patient data sharing agreement between the Royal Free London NHS Foundation Trust and Google DeepMind was non-compliant with data protection law in a number of areas.
+Let’s being with The UK Information Commissioner’s Office.
+They ruled that the patient data sharing agreement between the Royal Free London NHS Foundation Trust and Google DeepMind was non-compliant with data protection law in a number of areas.

-- The commissioner identified 4 key actions for future eHealth projects
+- Firstly, the commissioner identified 4 key actions for future eHealth projects

-- DeepMind identified areas for their own improvement
+- Secondly, DeepMind identified areas for their own improvement

-- The Royal Free London NHS Foundation Trust have committed to a number of undertakings required by the Information Commissioner’s office.
+- Lastly, the Royal Free London NHS Foundation Trust have committed to a number of undertakings.
+This is required by the Information Commissioner’s office.

 Dare we let the dust settle?

-Myhealthapps has received continued feedback from patient groups (and the patients they represent) about concerns they have on patient’s privacy risks, whether it’s from the terms and conditions when people sign up to a health app, or when their data becomes a commodity in the big data market.
+With this in mind, myhealthapps has received continued feedback from patient groups (and the patients they represent) about concerns they have on patient’s privacy risks.
+Whether it’s from the terms and conditions when people sign up to a health app, or when their data becomes a commodity in the big data market.

 Occasionally, we still meet members of the development community who dismiss patient fears around privacy: “Oh they don’t care about that.”
 In a sense they are right.
 Many people are completely unaware of the risk.
-There’s not informed consent going on because individual patients may have little idea of what their rights are, and what is at risk.
+There’s not informed consent going on because individual patients may have little idea of what their rights are.
+And following on from that, what is at risk.

 It’s undeniable that protection of patient data is a hugely complex area, and even Google DeepMind, responding to the ruling, said:

-“…we underestimated the complexity of the NHS and of the rules around patient data, as well as the potential fears about a well-known tech company working in health.
-We were almost exclusively focused on building tools that nurses and doctors wanted, and thought of our work as technology for clinicians rather than something that needed to be accountable to and shaped by patients, the public and the NHS as a whole.
+“…we underestimated the complexity of the NHS and of the rules around patient data, as well as the potential fears about a well-known tech company working in health and we were almost exclusively focused on building tools that nurses and doctors wanted, and thought of our work as technology for clinicians rather than something that needed to be accountable to and shaped by patients, the public and the NHS as a whole.
 We got that wrong, and we need to do better.”

 – DeepMind – `What we’ve learned’